nv0skar/nv0skar/README.md

 ```

 ## What languages I speak? 🚀
-- I love Rust! 🦀
+- Loving Rust-lang! 🦀
 - Native speaker in Python 🥷
-- A little bit of Swift 🦉
+- A little bit of the Swift language 🦉
-- Typescript-guy 💪
+- Being a Typescript-talker 💪
-- I defend myself at C and C++, but I'm not a extensive speaker of those 😅
+- I defend myself at C and C++, not an extensive speaker though 😳

 ## What I want to checkout? 🤔
 - [ ] Vlang